microsoft/ignite-learning-paths-training-afun/README.md

 To know more about about to contribute to this project please refer to the [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.md) page.

-## Become a Certified Presenter
+## Become a Trained Presenter

-To become a *Trained Presenters*, contact [learningpathmanager@microsoft.com](mailto:learningpathmanager@microsoft.com).
+To become a *Trained Presenter*, contact [learningpathmanager@microsoft.com](mailto:learningpathmanager@microsoft.com).
 In your email please include:

 - Complete name:
 - The code of this presentation: \<Session Code (ex:apps10)\>